daniele77/daniele77.github.io/_drafts/cli.md

 Cisco routers, for example, are known for their command line interface, and the same goes for many devices that run unattended.

-If you're working on this kind of software, you should definitely considering adding a command line interface at least for debugging purpose.
+If you're working on this kind of software, you should definitely consider adding a command line interface at least for debugging purpose.
-For example: it wouldn't be great connecting to your embedded software using a telnet client to ask the internal state, view a dump of some internal structure, modify the log level at runtime, change the working mode, enable or disable some modules, load or unload some plugin?
+For example wouldn't it be great connecting to your embedded software using a telnet client to ask the internal state, view a dump of some internal structure, modify the log level at runtime, change the working mode, enable or disable some modules, load or unload some plugin?

-When you're in production, the benefit of an interactive (and possibly remote) command line is obvious.
+When you're in production, the benefits of an interactive (and possibly remote) command line are obvious.
 But consider the initial phases of development, too.
 When you're writing the first prototype of an application doing I/O on custom devices,
 <!-- a I/O bound application [### trovare il giusto termine. in questo caso reactive system sarebbe meglio]. -->
-chances are that you start writing some core features to communicate with the real word: some protocol, some module that does I/O, and so on.
+chances are that you start writing some core features to communicate with the real word: implementing some protocol, some module that does I/O, and so on.
 How do you test them?
-You can write a `main` that drives your piece of software but, except for simple cases, you also need some sort of state machine to interact correctly with the hardware.
+You can write a `main` function that drives your piece of software but, except for simple cases, you also need some sort of state machine to interact correctly with the hardware.
-So, either you develop a state machine... or you use a more interactive solution :-)
+So, either you develop a state machine or you use a more interactive solution.
+A CLI, for example :-)

 Let's imagine: you're writing your protocol stack to speak with a legacy machine.
-You've got primitives to tell the machine to start the electric motor, to stop it, to change direction as well as the notifications for meaningful events.
+You've got primitives to tell the machine to start the electric motor, to stop it, to change direction as well as the notifications for all the meaningful events.
-Now you can insert in your `main` function a command line interface, and register a command for each primitive.
+Now you can add to your `main` function a command line interface, and register a command for each primitive.
-In this way you can begin immediately to test use cases complex at will on your module, in an incremental manner
+In this way you can immediately begin to test use cases complex at will on your module, in an incremental manner
-(of course this requires also to be able to write incremental modular code, but this is a subject for another post :-).
+(of course this requires to be able to write incremental modular code too, but this is a subject for another post :-).

-## Reinventing the whell, as usual...
+## Reinventing the wheel, as usual...

 So, I needed a CLI for my C++ projects.
-As every good developer, when I need something, I first start by looking at open source libraries, to see if there is something that works for me.
-Unfortunately, I couldn't find anything completely fitting my needs.
-In particular, the vast majority of libraries available work only on linux, or they aren't libraries at all, but applications in which you have to hook external programs to commands.
+As every good developer, when I need something, I first start by looking at open source libraries to see if there exists something that works for me.
+Unfortunately, I couldn't find anything that completely fit my needs.
+In particular, the vast majority of libraries available work only on Linux, or they aren't libraries at all, but applications in which you have to hook external programs to commands.
 None of them provides remote sessions.
-Few are written in C++, none of them in modern C++.
+Few are written in C++.
+None of them in modern C++.

 Eventually, I wrote my own library, in C++14.
-It's available on my [github page](https://github.com/daniele77/cli).
-It has production code quality, and has been used in several industrial projects.
+It's available on [my GitHub page](https://github.com/daniele77/cli).
+It has production code quality and has been used in several industrial projects.

 A brief summary of features:

 * C++14
-* Cross-platform (linux and windows tested)
+* Cross-platform (Linux and windows tested)
 * Menus and submenus
 * Remote sessions (telnet)
 * Command history (navigation with arrow keys)